9 Ways to Get More Out of Networking by Being Intentional

 For example, my husband and I learned early on that we cannot attend most networking events together because we end up just wanting to hang out with each other!
 You will not likely get much out of going to an event if you spend the whole time huddled up with your friend.

 Alternatively, find the other solo people.
 They likely feel just as awkward as you do, sitting alone at a table or hovering at the edge of a group.
 Throw them a lifeline and introduce yourself.

 I have been guilty of using my phone as a way to not look like I am standing by myself awkwardly but rather reading something very important.

 I get it.
-Interacting with others is hard and it’s natural to want to stand in a corner or sit at a table looking at your phone.
+Interacting with others, especially strangers, is hard and it’s natural to want to stand in a corner or sit at a table looking at your phone.
 It feels safer.
 Unfortunately, it also makes you seem unapproachable.

 Put your phone away and smile at people.
-Someone will eventually smile back and throw YOU the lifeline, and make an opening to break into their group.
+Someone will eventually smile back, throw YOU the lifeline, and make an opening to break into their group.

 7. Ask questions and be curious

 Once you do start talking, try to break out of small talk as fast as possible.
-Ask questions lots of questions!
-People generally like to talk about themselves and it is an opportunity to learn a lot about them.
+Ask lots of questions!
+People generally like to talk about themselves and it is an opportunity to learn about them.